Fresnel Biprism Simulator

 Qus 1.
 What is a Fresnel Biprism?

-A Fresnel biprism is an optical device consisting of two thin prisms joined at their bases.
-It is used to divide light from a single source into two coherent virtual sources that interfere to form fringes.
+A Fresnel biprism is an optical device made of two prisms joined at their bases, designed to split light from a single source into two virtual sources.
+The overlapping of these sources produces interference fringes, making it a key experiment to study the wave nature of light.

 Qus 2.
-What principle does the Fresnel Biprism experiment demonstrate?
+What is the principle of Fresnel Biprism experiment?

 Qus 3.
 How does a Fresnel Biprism work?